There are two questions you should always ask when getting a mouse for 3D modeling: do you need 6DoF and secondly how many buttons do you need?

 How to Choose the Right Mouse for Blender?

-However, you don’t need a very expensive mouse to get by with Blender.
-All you need is a unit that will give you good functionality and be a nice device to work on for extended periods.
+Yo don’t need a very expensive mouse to get by with Blender.
+All you need is a unit that can give you the required functionality i.e programmable buttons, 6DoF etc.

 The pipeline from modeling all the way to texturing and finally rendering does take a while, so having a comfortable mouse sure helps.